Plan changes during Medicare open enrollment and Medicare Advantage open enrollment: Key takeaways

 He was fortunate enough to have a successful kidney transplant in 2012, and needs very little in the way of medications now, other than immunosuppressants.
 (Medicare Part B covers those for enrollees who are 65+ and had Medicare coverage at the time of the transplant.)
 So during the open enrollment period following his transplant, he switched to a lower-cost Part D plan, and has maintained coverage ever since in one of the lowest-cost plans available in his area.

 The take-away point here is that the plan that worked best for you this year isn’t necessarily the same one that will work best next year.
 During open enrollment, you can use Medicare’s plan finder tool to compare plans based on the specific prescriptions that you take.
-[And a heads up that the plan finder tool has been overhauled just in time for the open enrollment period in the fall of 2019.
+[And a heads up that the plan finder tool was overhauled in the fall of 2019.
 It has some helpful new features but advocates also have concerns about the updated version.
-In short, allow yourself some extra time to familiarize yourself with the tool this fall.]
+In short, allow yourself some extra time to familiarize yourself with the tool before making a plan selection.]

 Many Medicare beneficiaries find the shopping process overwhelming, and end up just keeping their existing plan to avoid the hassle.
 But there are assisters online, over the phone, and in your community who can help you, free of charge.
 Seek them out if you have questions.